 Waking up to the sun rising across a sheer, glacially carved mountainside, the light reflecting off a pristine, turquoise lake.
 Pointing out a sow grizzly with her two cubs playing in the water as you captain a historic wooden tour boat full of spell-bound visitors.
 Using your three-day weekend to backpack over a mountain pass, camping near remote streams and lakes.
 Meeting a diverse mix of visitors from around the world while guiding nature hikes to lakes and waterfalls.
 The list of potential life-long memories is infinite.
 Join us for a job experience like no other!

 We do the bulk of our hiring between January and February.
-We try to have our location crews nailed down by March.
+We try to have our location crews nailed down by the end of March.
 Seasons start and end differently at each of our 5 locations in the park, and we place a hiring priority on those candidates who can work the entire summer season (through Labor Day at the least).

 The majority of our summer staff will be trained as interpretive boat captains and will also spend portions of their shift working a cash register selling tickets, renting small watercraft (kayaks, canoes, rowboats, and motor boats at Lake McDonald), and leading short guided hikes (at Two Medicine and Many Glacier).